ynshung/cloudflare-json-server/README.md

 * Combining querying and hiding: [/api/cars?color=orange&hide=image](https://cloudflare-json-server.pages.dev/api/cars?color=orange&hide=image)

 ## Known Issues
-* Does not work as well for keyed object (city), querying and hiding may be broken.
+* Does not work as well for keyed object (such as city folder in example), querying and hiding may be broken.